World Science Forum 2022 Media for Social Justice Fellowships

 Following this high-level consultation event on 4th December, a drinks reception hosted in your honour will be offered by your sponsors, namely, the Fonds de Recherche du Québec and the Department of Science and Technology (DST).

-Secondly, on Monday 5th December, the World Federation of Science Journalists (WFSJ) and the International Network for Governmental Science Advice (INGSA) will organise a joint workshop seeking your expertise (details to follow).
+Secondly, on Monday 5th December, the World Federation of Science Journalists (WFSJ) will organise a joint workshop seeking your expertise (details to follow).

 Therefore, the expected attendance from successful candidates is from Saturday 3rd December until Saturday 10th.